benedicto7/personal-projects/Capture The Ball/README.md

 # Capture the Ball

 ## Description
-In this project, I decided to code my very first game.
-For this project, I took inspiration from the common arcade game called Breakout.
-However, I decided to

-ball colliding and disappearing added a twist in which you can move your player in any direction constantly spawn new balls so it is never ending move my own player

-This project
-This app includes a clock and a timer countdown, which are the two main features, a date, and increments, decrements, start, stop, and reset buttons to control the timer countdown.
-This app also includes some basic CSS styling such as colors and font sizes.
+This is my very first game project.
+For this project, I took inspiration from the common arcade game called Breakout, which has the main feature of making the block disappear upon colliding with the ball.
+In this project, I created my own sprite player which resembles an evil mushroom.
+The user is able to move the player in any direction and has window collision to restrict the player movement boundary.
+The goal of the game is to 'capture' the ball by colliding with the balls.
+However, the game constantly spawns new balls, making an infinite loop or a never ending game.
+In addition, the game has a point system which keeps track the number of times the user captures the balls.

 ## Instructions
 1.